 Sign up for Equitymaster's free daily newsletter, The 5 Minute WrapUp and get access to our latest Multibagger guide (2017 Edition) on picking money-making stocks.This is an entirely free service.
 No payments are to be made.

-After opening the day on a flat note, the Indian indices witnessed choppy trades and have continued to trade near the dotted line.
-Sectoral indices are trading on a mixed note with stocks from the realty and IT sector witnessing maximum selling pressure.
-Auto stocks are, however, trading in the green.
+After opening the day on a flattish note, the Indian stock markets have continued to trade in a similar fashion.
+Sectoral indices are trading on a mixed note with stocks from oil & gas and pharmaceutical sectors witnessing buying interest.
+While, stocks from telecom sector are witnessing selling pressure.

-The BSE Sensex is trading down 6 points (down 0.02%) and the NSE Nifty is trading down 5 points (down 0.1%).
-Both - the BSE Mid Cap index and the BSE Small Cap index - are trading flat.
-The rupee is trading at 67.17 to the US$.
+The BSE Sensex is trading marginally lower by 9 points and the NSE Nifty is trading lower by 10 points.
+While, BSE Small Cap and BSE Mid Cap have moved upwards and are trading higher by 0.4% and 0.5% respectively.
+The rupee is trading at 67.05 to the US$.

 For information on how to pick stocks that have the potential to deliver big returns, download our special report now!